qqn2/sv_fifo/README.md

 ** Suggestions from Igor to be implemented :
 Have a scoreboard to track ALL activity
 Change pop verification as he sent you
+The memory module should have been sequentiel and this explains why I had sometimes unwanted writes.
+I can use 3 states FSM to fix parallel operation, no need for complicated shared ressource.